Arman-Ispiryan/semanticseek/README.md

 # SemanticSeek

 > Natural language file search powered by local embeddings.
-No GPU, no API keys, no internet required after setup.
+No API keys, no internet required after setup.

 Instead of grepping for exact words, SemanticSeek understands **meaning**.
 Ask it things like: